Kaikorai Stream: Lower river

-Below Green Island, the stream is joined by major tributary Abbots Creek then resumes a southwest course, reaching the Pacific Ocean at Waldronville, where its outflow is a lagoon, the Kaikorai Estuary.
+Below Green Island, the stream is joined by major tributary Abbots Creek then resumes a southwest course, reaching the Pacific Ocean at Waldronville, where its outflow is a lagoon, the Kaikorai Estuary (also known as the Waldronville Lagoon or Kaikorai Lagoon).
 This lagoon is part of a research project aimed at establishing a national estuarine monitoring protocol.
 It is inhabited by black swans, and spoonbills are also sometimes observed.

 Though only a short stream some 18 km in length, it has been important to the industrial history of Dunedin.
 Many local industries have used power from the stream, most notably the Roslyn Mills.

 Flora and fauna

 Native aquatic animals in the stream include whitebait, freshwater crayfish (koura), giant kokopu, longfinned and shortfinned eels and freshwater mussels.

 In 1987, the Otago Regional Council launched a streamscape restoration programme which included restoration of riparian vegetation and public access to parts of the stream.
 In 1996 the Dunedin City Council redeveloped its sanitary landfill at Green Island to reduce leachate in the Kaikorai Stream, while in the same year the Dunedin Environment Centre began restoration work at four sites along the stream.